 The Storied Life of A.J.
 Fikry

 Young curmudgeon A.J.
 Fikry owns and runs the only bookstore on a small island off the coast of New England, left to him by his beloved late wife.
 Sales are down, and his prize possession, a rare collection of poetry by Edgar Allan Poe, has disappeared.
 A.J.’s luck begins to change when a stranger leaves her baby girl in the bookstore with a note asking him to take care of her.
 Much to everyone’s surprise, he agrees.
 But is she really taking care of him?
 A new romance with the lovely, literate Amelia, a publishing sales rep, soon follows.
 Gabrielle Zevin’s gentle love story about second chances will warm your hearts and make you both laugh and, just possibly, cry.
-Here’s why we love the smell of old books and second-hand bookstores.
+For more romantic literature, check out the best love poems for every mood.

 The Thin Man series